petrfalkov/test_task_drones/README.md

 Test task from Phoundry.

 Create a service to upload, save and sort photos.
-Tryied to realise infinite scroll, then broke search, but scroll working.
+Tried to realise infinite scroll, then broke search, but scroll working.
 (Type of pagination)
 Used: PHP, MySQL, AJAX

 To see how it's working I was using MAMP.